Sciencentistguy/nixfiles/readme.md

 # dotfiles

-The dotfiles I use on my machines. (currently just a desktop running Arch, soon to also be a MacBook Pro)
+The dotfiles I use on my machines. (currently a desktop running Arch, and a MacBook Pro)

 ## Instructions